What Else Science Requires of Time

 The primeval explosion was powered by energy that was predominantly negative and repulsive, perhaps the vacuum energy.
 Newton-style gravity (or energy) cannot be repulsive, but Einstein’s theory does not rule out repulsive gravity.
 The addition by Einstein of the so-called cosmological term to his equations allows for repulsive gravity.
 Einstein, however, did not consider the possibility of inflation.

 Before inflation began, for some unknown reason the universe contained an unstable inflaton field or false vacuum field.
-This field underwent a spontaneous phase transition (somewhat analogous to superheated liquid water suddenly and spontaneously expanding into steam) causing its region of highly repulsive material to hyper-inflate exponentially in volume for a short time.
-During this primeval inflationary epoch, the field’s stored, negative gravitational energy was rapidly released, and all space wildly expanded.
+This field underwent a spontaneous phase transition (somewhat analogous to superheated liquid water suddenly and spontaneously expanding into steam) causing its region of highly repulsive material to hyper-inflate exponentially in volume for a very short time.
+During this primeval inflationary epoch, the gravitational field’s stored, negative gravitational energy was rapidly released, and all space wildly expanded.
 At the end of this early inflationary epoch, the highly repulsive material decayed for some as yet unknown reason into ordinary matter and energy, and the universe’s expansion rate settled down to just below the rate of expansion observed in the universe today.

 Guth described the inflationary period this way: